For appointments or information, call 785.532.6544

-The Radiology staff provide plain film x-ray services with interpretation by radiologist.
+The Radiology staff provide plain digital x-ray services with interpretation by a radiologist.
 The department also performs electrocardiograms with off-site interpretation.
 Lafene has registered Radiology Technologists on staff to perform these services.
 Exams may be ordered by Lafene health care providers or your hometown doctor.

 - Procedure costs are lower or competitive with other imaging centers.

 - Any student who has paid the health fee is eligible for services.